 About Online Colleges in Minnesota

-A 2012 report by the NCES stated that 26.2% of college students in Minnesota were enrolled exclusively in online courses, which is more than twice the national average.
-On top of that, an additional 12.6% were participating in a hybrid of online and on-campus courses.
+2018 data by the NCES stated that 31.4% of college students in Minnesota were enrolled exclusively in online courses, which is more than twice the national average.
+On top of that, an additional 16.1% were participating in a hybrid of online and on-campus courses.

-Likewise, Minnesota State University offers undergraduate and graduate level degree programs such as Library Media Education and Technical Communications’ through fully online formats.
+Likewise, Minnesota State University offers bachelor’s degree completion programs, undergraduate certificates and graduate programs through fully online formats.

 A number of tools exist to help support online learners in the state.
 Distance Minnesota is a partnership between 4 schools, providing online coaching, faculty development and 24/7 support for students.
 The Minnesota Office of Higher Education is an agency that helps students locate credible online programs, and understand and procure financial aid, among other things.